Bailout

 BY Kevin Phillips: sometime in 1998

-economic news of the year ahead will be the failure and toppling economic
+news of the year ahead will be the failure and toppling economic dominoes of

 Possibly the International Monetary Fund, the global financial bailout